2 min read

 The Future of Testing

 Many different factors have caused dramatic changes in recent years: Covid was a deeply disruptive experience worldwide, war here in Europe, a single giant barge stuck in the Suez Canal is throwing supply chains around the world into disarray.
-And the chain of events doesn’t stop there.
-AI is hitting like a bomb and many people fear for their jobs: what is my raison d’être if AI is so much faster?
-But Alex is of the same opinion as me: we won’t become redundant, but we have to learn to deal with these changes.
+And the chain of events doesn't end here.
+AI is hitting like a bomb and many people fear for their jobs: what is my raison d'être if AI is so much faster?
+But Alex is of the same opinion as me: we won't become redundant, but we have to learn to deal with these changes.
 What impact will this have on the software industry?
 What will remain, what will change - and how?
-Alex takes a look into the crystal ball and the coffee brew for us 😉
+Alex takes a look into the crystal ball and the coffee brew for us ;-)

 "I'm totally in favor of minimalism now.
 Less development, therefore less testing.
 Gain experience first - I think that will be a super important point (in the future)." - Alex Schladebeck